programminghistorian/ph-submissions/lessons/tf-idf.md

 The above block of code has three parts:

-1. After importing the pandas and os libraries, it checks for a folder called 'tf_idf_output' and creates it if it doesn't exist.
+1. After importing the pandas library, it checks for a folder called 'tf_idf_output' and creates it if it doesn't exist.

 2. It takes the list of '.txt' files from my earlier block of code and use it to construct a counterpart '.csv' file path for each '.txt' file.
 The output_filenames variable will, for example, convert 'txt/0101.txt' (the path of the first '.txt' file) to 'tf_idf_output/0101.csv', and on and on for each file.